 Why Work On Speech Sounds Early?

-Parents don’t have these same guidelines.
-When my children were growing up I worked on the awareness and development of all sounds as early as possible.
-Providing children with awareness of sounds helps the sounds to develop.
-I wanted my children to have the best possible start when it came to being able to communicate clearly so they could develop language and social relationships to the best of their ability.
+When my children were growing up I worked on their awareness and development of all sounds from day one.
+I wanted them to have a head start and to develop language and social relationships to the best of their ability.

 Why Work On Speech Sounds At Home?